opsteamhub/reverse_proxy_auth/rds_terraform/README.md

-# Learn Terraform - Manage AWS RDS
+# Terraform - Manage AWS RDS

 This is a companion repository for the [Manage RDS Instances guide](https://learn.hashicorp.com/tutorials/terraform/aws-rds) on [HashiCorp